sharhar/Leopard-EM/docs/programs/optimize_template.md

 # The optimize template program

-The optimize template program takes in a particle stack of known particle locations and orientations and adjusts the pixel size of the template to maximize the SNR.
+The optimize template program takes in a particle stack of known particle locations and orientations and adjusts the pixel size of the template to maximize the 2DTM SNR values.
 The SNRs from 2DTM are extremely sensitive to the pixel size used to simulate the map.
 As a result, we suggest running optimize template early on in data processing to maximize the SNRs.